-Last weekend I was looking through Facebook and noticed a man I had gone to school with had posted a sermon he was giving that Sunday.
+Last weekend I was looking at Facebook and noticed a man I had gone to school with had posted a sermon he was giving that Sunday.
 I listened to it for a while and I was amazed at what the Lord had done in his life.
 He was one of those kids who was a cut-up in school.
 You could always count on him to do or say something funny.
 If only the people who had gone to school with him could see him now.

 Then, I thought about myself.
 There was definitely a time in my late teens when I went down a wrong road.
 I’m sure that anyone looking at me then would not believe that I would be a committed Christian now.
-I am amazed at what the Lord has done with my life also.
+I am amazed at what the Lord has done with my life, also.

 Why would God do this for those of us who are so unworthy of His love and forgiveness?
 Because that is the way He works.
 Scripture says, “But God has chosen the foolish things of the world to put to shame the wise,” 1 Cor.
 1:27 I mean really, what kind of a God would choose people who totally do not deserve the restoration He gives?
 Because simply, that is the way He gets the glory for what He does.
 The Scripture goes on to say, “and God has chosen the weak things of the world to put to shame the things which are mighty; and the base things of the world and the things which are despised God has chosen, and the things which are not, to bring to nothing the things that are, that no flesh should glory in His presence.”
 1 Cor.
 27-29